publicinnovation/openorg/chapters/2_need-and-opportunity.md

 The contribution to the civic innovation ecosystem that Code for America has contributed cannot be overstated.
 As a leading organization in this space, Code for America has been instrumental in connecting the dots across what might otherwise be disparate silos of activity occurring nationally.
 Most importantly, Code for America has tactfully shown a way for technology projects to change the culture of government by focusing on people and process issues.

 #### sf.citi

 [San Francisco Citizens Initiative for Technology and Innovation (sf.citi)](http://www.sfciti.com/) is a 501(c)(6) organization that builds civic technology and engages in public policy development.
 Backed by companies such as Twitter, Salesforce, Adobe, AT&T, and Google, Mayor Ed Lee refers to sf.citi as San Francisco’s “tech chamber of commerce.”
 As an outside organization, sf.citi has considerable flexibility in the projects it chooses to pursue and the means by which it pursues them.
 The organization has helped build apps to better manage public transit operations and police reports.

 #### Smart Chicago Collaborative

 In 2009, the [Smart Chicago Collaborative](http://www.smartchicagocollaborative.org/) was born out of the American Recovery and Reinvestment Act to support the development of broadband infrastructure in Chicago.
 With the support of partners such as the City of Chicago, the MacArthur Foundation, and The Chicago Community Trust, Smart Chicago today is Chicago’s “new center of gravity for civic investments.”
-Today the organization supports developers building civic apps by providing free hosting and pursues new approaches, such as the Civic User Testing Group -- which engages citizens to test the usability of civic apps to ensure that technology effectively addresses unmet community needs.
+Today the organization supports developers building civic apps by providing free hosting and pursues new approaches, such as the Civic User Testing Group–which engages citizens to test the usability of civic apps to ensure that technology effectively addresses unmet community needs.

 ### Regional Context

 Sacramento region is making progress in public sector innovation.
 Of particular note, the Sacramento Area Council of Government’s Shared Services Task Force has focused on ways to collaborate toward more cost effective public services across city and county borders.
-This type of interagency collaboration is exactly what’s needed to change the culture of government and encourage public officials to break out of their comfortable silos.
+This type of interagency collaboration is exactly what’s needed to change the culture of government and encourage public officials to break out of traditionally comfortable silos.
 Similarly, Davis and Sacramento have new innovation offices that are well-positioned to initiate new projects with creative approaches to solving public problems.
 Through Mayor Christopher Cabaldon's forward-looking leadership, the City of West Sacramento recently became the first city in our region to establish an open data policy and the fledgling Code for Sacramento has successfully built a community of civic technologists.
 Yet, keeping up with the progress of other cities headed is not going to make us a global leader.

 The Capital Region can and should distinguish itself in this space by leveraging its unique assets and collaborating with Public Innovation.